 Such action-based segmentation is backed by the RFM (Recency, Frequency, and Monetisation) model, which played a major role in amplifying Toppr’s product marketing campaigns.

 Such detailed segmentation further enabled Toppr to send personalized communications to its users.
-As per the report, lack of content relevancy generates 83% lower response rates.
+As per the report, the lack of content relevancy generates 83% lower response rates.
 Hence, providing personalized experiences to users was critical for Toppr.

 For example, if Toppr’s data suggests that a particular student has an extensive browsing history related to Maths then, the next time he reopens the mobile app, he’ll receive communication mainly related to Maths.
 This is because Toppr first understood the student’s behavior very well and then sent personalized content to the student accordingly.